andrewacashner/hearingfaithms/chapters/chapter-3.md

 <!-- table comparing all 3 versions -->
 <!-- rewrite comparing with 1642 version -->

+#### Relationships within the Textual Family

+Compared to *Cantores*, Padilla's 1657 text *Voces, las de la capilla* is much closer to that in the 1642 Lisbon imprint and matches the incipits of Santiago's pre-1644 setting in the João IV catalog.
+Padilla's use of this earlier text tradition demonstrates that some source crossed the Atlantic to Puebla, whether Padilla acquired it before emigrating in 1622 or after.
+The Puebla chapelmaster may have had access to the text from a source like the 1642 Lisbon print, or he may have known an even earlier source.
+It is possible he knew Santiago's version specifically.
+Padilla almost certainly knew Jalón's *Cantores* text, since the only extant copy of this Seville print survives in a binder's collection in Puebla.
+^[XXX private collection, cf. LaFragua collection] There are several other correspondences between villancicos in that collection and those set by Padilla for Puebla Cathedral, suggesting that this may have even been the composer's own compilation; or at least that Padilla had access to a similar set of sources.

-The text corresponds closely to the text of Padilla's *Voces, las de la capilla*.
+The 1647 *Cantores* text corresponds closely to the text both versions of *Voces, las de la capilla*.
-The first four lines of both poems are the same, except that Jalón's text has *Cantores* (singers) instead of *Voces* (voices) and *Niño* (child) instead of *Rey* (king).
+The first four lines are the same, except that Jalón's text has *Cantores* (singers) instead of *Voces* (voices) and *Niño* (child) instead of *Rey* (king).
-Most of the last half of the estribillo in the Jalón print is the same as that set by Padilla, including the identical closing couplet.
-Jalón's fourth copla is identical to the end of Padilla's *introducción*.

-But there are important differences as well that suggest different aesthetic goals.
+The coplas of *Cantores* are close to those in the 1642 *Voces*.

+At the same time, *Cantores* also significantly modifies the text to suit a different performance context and aesthetic goals.
+One copla is modified to include an explicit reference to the Three Kings, suitable for the performance of *Cantores* at Epiphany in Seville.
+The end of the *introducción* in *Voces* is moved to serve as the final copla in *Cantores*.
+The whole *eco* section at the end of the 1642 *Voces* is omitted, so that the estrillo ends with the couplet *Todo en el hombre es subir/ y todo en Dios es bajar*.

 In terms of theological and musical conceits, *Cantores* reads like an attempt to take the dense *conceptismo* of *Voces* and both simplify and explain it.
 The connection of Christ's voice ("the sign of A") and the "voices of the chapel choir" is obscured, as the opening is changed to "singers of the chapel choir."
-The crucial lines from *Voces*, "a la voz del padre oí/ cantar por puntos de llanto," are missing as well, which makes it harder to make sense of "el signo a la mi re."
+The crucial lines from *Voces*, "a la voz del padre oí/ cantan por puntos de llanto," are missing as well, which makes it harder to make sense of "el signo a la mi re."
-The thematically central second copla of *Voces* is absent from *Cantores*, obscuring the conceit of God as a musician and the newborn Christ as his masterwork.
 The connection between David and Christ as musician-kings is absent as well.
 "The King is a musician" in *Voces* is changed to "the child is a musician"---so that Christ is now explicitly the creator of the music rather than himself being the Music *and* the musician.
-Throughout the poems, where *Voces* has an ambiguous or cryptic line, *Cantores* has a less multivalent one: instead of "a la voz del padre oí" *Cantores* has "con que mil maravillas vi"; instead of "y aguardan tiempo oportuno/ quien antes del tiempo fue" *Cantores* has "después que aguardaron uno/ que llegó a tiempo oportuno/ quién antes del tiempo fue."
+Throughout the poems, where *Voces* has an ambiguous or cryptic line, *Cantores* has a less multivalent one: instead of "a la voz del padre oí" *Cantores* has "con que mil maravillas vi"; instead of "y aguarda tiempo oportuno/ quien antes del tiempo fue" *Cantores* has "después que aguardaron uno/ que llegó a tiempo oportuno/ quién antes del tiempo fue."
 The *Voces* version of these lines is pithy but a bit arcane; the *Cantores*